Constitutional Democratic Party (Japan): Policies

 The Minseitō was aimed at incremental democratization in cooperation with bureaucracy organization.
 Because this party had many party members who were once bureaucrats.

 Organization

 The headquarters of the Minseitō was in Sakurada-cho, Shiba-ku, Tokyo City.
 In 1947, Shiba-ku became the current Minato, Tokyo due to the merger with Akasaka-ku and Azabu-ku.
 Since the political parties at the time were not given corporate status, the land and building owners of the headquarters were not political parties.
 The owner of the Minseitō Headquarters was Minoura Katsundo, Onimaru Gisai.
+The party's newspaper was called Minsei.

 The intraparty management of the Minseitō was autocracy by executives.
 The Minseitō legislators had almost monopolized the management positions and the political activities of the party were centered on legislators.
 The party rules stipulate that executives are publicly elected, but the party had become autocracy by executives because there was a motion at the convention that "It should be left to the president".